MicrosoftDocs/well-architected/well-architected/azure-vmware/operations.md

 - Use backup solutions that Microsoft supports, such as Microsoft Azure Backup Server, or approved third-party vendors.

+>[!Caution]
+>If you have VMs with CentOS, a Linux distribution that has reached End Of Life (EOL) status, please review your usage and plan accordingly.
+Learn more about the [CentOS End Of Life guidance](/azure/virtual-machines/workloads/centos/centos-end-of-life).

 ## Use Azure Site Recovery

 *Impact: Reliability*